cinsbox/Excel-Level-1-Workshop/README.md

 * [Covid-19 Data](https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset)
 * [Broadway Data](https://corgis-edu.github.io/corgis/csv/broadway/)

-###### This content is created specifically for CMC's QCL Workshop.
-Anyone who is interested in learning the workshop content should be able to do so by following the workshop instruction slides after downloading the work files.
+###### _This content is created specifically for CMC's QCL Workshop.
+Anyone who is interested in learning the workshop content should be able to do so by following the workshop instruction slides after downloading._